DNXEMPIRE-1/DNXEMPIRE-1/README.md

 - **Frontend:** React

 ## 🌱 Learning
-I'm currently diving into the world of Python and Bash to broaden my skill set.
+I'm currently diving into the world of Python, three.js and Bash to broaden my skill set.

 <h2 align="center">Skills</h2>